Compression and fracture of ordered and disordered droplet rafts: Computational results for large droplet arrays

 \subsection{Equivalent spring model for nominally monodisperse crystals}

 We will next consider the general case of a nominally monodisperse rectangular array of droplets with $p$ rows and $q$ columns.
 We will consider the specific example of a $7\times 7$ array but also, where relevant, discuss results from simulations with other numbers of droplets.
 Figure \ref{fig:global_fracture} shows this $7 \times 7$ droplet array undergoing a row reduction from $p=7$ to $p=6$ rows.
-Figure \ref{fig:global_fracture}(a) corresponds to the system before a fracture.
+A video of the compression process for this particular simulation is available in the Supplemental Materials Movie S1 \cite{Supplemental}.
+All simulations are initialized by placing the droplets in a perfectly ordered array; one such initial state is shown in Fig.~\ref{fig:global_fracture}(a), which corresponds to the system before a fracture.
 The red lines indicate compression forces and the blue lines indicate tension forces.
-The tension is caused forces between droplets along the vertical direction (parallel to the walls), therefore separating the droplets apart, pulling against the depletion force which holds the crystal together.
+The tension is caused by the depletion forces between droplets along the vertical direction (parallel to the walls), therefore separating the droplets apart, pulling against the depletion force which holds the crystal together.
 In Fig.~\ref{fig:global_fracture}(b) the global fracture has broken the crystals into four distinct pieces.
 The forces decrease in magnitude, indicated by the light pink and light blue lines, showing the compression and tension in the crystal has been relieved during the fracture.
+Each piece moves as an essentially solid assembly; the relative position of the droplets within this assembly does not matter, and droplets at the boundaries move similarly to those in the middle.
 Finally in Fig.~\ref{fig:global_fracture}(c) a new crystal with $p=6$ rows forms, with tension pulling the droplets back into a hexagonal configuration.
-In this case the walls experience a tension force as well from the depletion bonds which are not yet at their equilibrium position.
+In this case the walls experience a tension force from the attractive depletion bonds which are not yet at their equilibrium position.